Engaging Girls in STEM

 Exemplary Practice Research on Engaging Girls in STEM

 The following publications summarize research focused on what works to engage and support girls in STEM.
-These publications distill the existing research and provide it in user-friendly formats to inform programming, reference in presentations, and cite when writing proposals or seeking other types of program support.
+These publications present new research or distill existing research and provide it in user-friendly formats to inform programming, reference in presentations, and cite when writing proposals or seeking other types of program support.

 The SciGirls Seven